DHTMLX/docs-diagram/docs/api/editor/beforelinetitlemove_event.md

 ### Description

-@short: fires before a text element of a line is moved
+@short: Fires before a text element of a line is moved

 ### Usage